axeUUeng/HeatStressEvaluation/README.md

 - The MESAN files from SMHI
     - `XXXX_2022-2023.csv`
 ### 2. Preproccess the data
-Run the two cells in `DataPreprocessing/DataPreprocessing.ipynb`
+Run the two cells in `DataPreprocessing/DataPreprocessing.ipynb`.

+Resulting dataset with milk-records merged with weather is named and stored under `Data/TheData.csv`.
 ### 3. Run the models in `/Modeling/`

 ## `/Modeling/` Content